 Below are examples of course work I’ve managed to save over the years.
 It is all undergraduate work done at various junior colleges.
 I am included among those who made President’s Honor Roll in the Spring of 2007 at Hartnell College.
+I received an AA in Humanities through Modesto Junior College in May of 2014.

 The list below may include rough drafts and is not exhaustive, as my saving methods have not been meticulous, and I need software which can convert Works documents to Word.
 Please keep in mind that most of what I write is not found here; I do most of my studying independently of formal education.
 Check out all the other links on the site for examples of that.
 Also keep in mind that my views change over time.